ApexRMS/landfireupdate/README.md

 Finally, open the generated SyncroSim library using the SyncroSim UI.
 This file will be stored in the `library/` subdirectory.
 Select the `NW GeoArea` project, and the scenario you would like to run and press `run` in the main toolbar.
-Note that depending on your computer configuration you may need to change the maximum number of [multiprocessing] (http://docs.syncrosim.com/how_to_guides/modelrun_multiproc.html) jobs.
+Note that, depending on your computer configuration, you may need to change the maximum number of [multiprocessing] (http://docs.syncrosim.com/how_to_guides/modelrun_multiproc.html) jobs.
 As an example of requirements, Map Zone 19 was run with a maximum of 5 multiprocessing jobs on a Windows 2019 Server with 16 virtual cores and